jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) on or before the date that is 40 working days after the end of the month referred to in subsection (5), if that subsection applies and paragraph (c) does not apply; or
   (c) before the date that is 3 months after the time of emigration, if the company is an emigrating company.
 (6) The Commissioner may vary any of the requirements of this section in relation to any person or class of persons in such cases and to such extent as the Commissioner thinks fit, and in every such case this section shall apply as so varied.
-(7) In this section, a dividend that to which section RE 3(c) of the Income Tax Act 2007 applies is treated as being interest.
+(7) In this section, a dividend to which section RE 3(1)﻿(c) of the Income Tax Act 2007 applies is treated as being interest.

 ### 52 Disclosure of interest payments when no requirement to withhold RWT
 A person who in a year pays an amount of resident passive income that is interest,—shall, in the return of income that the payer is required under this Act to furnish in relation to that year, provide the Commissioner with the following information in relation to each person (in this section called the recipient) to whom such a payment was made in that year: